 The focus quickly became to repurpose the unique space, honoring its past, by resurrecting a communal refuge from home and work.
 A nonsectarian place to harness community talents and passions to be more inclusive, collaborative, and diverse than is possible for just a single place of faith.
 A commitment was made to renovate several sections of the building for immediate use and recast the old building as the “Glenwood Life Center (GLC) - A Communal Place for Spirituality, Wellness, The Arts, and Understanding!"

 The Glenwood Life Center is a truly collaborative endeavor.
 Each of these leaders has been developing GLC on a part-time basis.
 Therefore, engaging others, like yourself, to be involved is imperative to the long-term success and sustainability of GLC in the North Shore community.

 Glenwood Life Center

 Nancy manages the GLC building development, through ongoing renovations, as well as the progress towards a sustainable business plan, ongoing budget, and strategic partners.
 Vice President of Marketing & Business Development for United Adult Ministries (UAM) and Flushing House, with over 20 years of experience, Nancy has been honored by NYAHSA for her outstanding dedication to older adults.
 Nancy's leading the expansion of UAM's mission of service from Queens to Long Island through the GLC.
 Nancy has a graduate degree in Aging Services, Leadership, Management and Policy and serves as a board member of the Center for the Woman of New York.

 Glenwood Life Center

 Bryce, "the boots on the ground," creatively invites people to collaborate and become co-creators at GLC.
 Bryce encourages the joyful, intentional, and life-giving culture organically growing within GLC.
 As a former Chemistry teacher, coach, youth leader, and independent Medicare insurance agent, Bryce has a unique skillset to build intergenerational community.
-Bryce represents United Adult Ministries at GLC by developing opportunities for older adults and caregivers, to overcome isolation, build community, grow creatively, and be social across culture and age.
+Bryce represents the Presbytery of Long Island at GLC by developing opportunities for intergenerational interactions, to overcome isolation, build community, grow creatively, and be social across culture and age.
 Being from a family of educators instilled in Bryce the importance of investing in and caring for others.